KianTheDucc/CODE_VIOLET/readme.md

 ### CODE VIOLET ###

 CODE VIOLET is a cyberpunk metroidvania set in a hyper-futuristic version of Earth.
+The player plays as a soldier sent on a mission to protect the city, dealing with a raid in a specific building.

 The city is under attack.